adobe/butler/contrib/README.md

 The `primary-config-name` configuration option tells butler where all the files defined under a manager configuration's `primary-config` configuration option should be stored.
 One of the initial goals of butler was to take a bunch of files from one a repo, and merge them into one primary configuration file.
 This option tells butler what that configuration file should be.

 ## Repository Handler
-Each Repository Handler configuration must be under the config Manager section, and must be one of the options which are defined under the `repos` option within the Manager defintion.
+Each Repository Handler configuration must be under the config Manager section, and must be one of the options which are defined under the `repos` option within the Manager definition.

 For example, look at the following (incomplete) definition:
 ```